-At A Grade Ahead, students receive a properly taught lesson each week that is reinforced with immediate practice.
-The opportunity for your child to ask for clarification or help in understanding the topic makes learning easier (especially for the youngest learners).
-The highly qualified teachers are given clear lesson plans designed uniquely for A Grade Ahead.
-Teachers prepare in advance for lessons, so they are never caught by unfamiliar material.
-The year-round educational enrichment program allows teachers and students to get to know each other.
-Plus, teachers are able to better assess a student’s needs and maintain the open and regular communication with parents that is encouraged.
+At A Grade Ahead, students receive a properly taught lesson each week that is reinforced with immediate, guided practice.
+The opportunity for your child to ask for clarification or help in understanding the topic makes learning easier, especially for the youngest learners.
+All teachers receive clear lesson plans and prepare in advance, so they are never caught by unfamiliar material.

-Kumon says that all of their instructors who check work are required to hold a 4-year degree and have received extensive Kumon method training.
+Kumon reports that all instructors checking student work are required to hold a four-year degree and receive extensive Kumon method training.
 Yet, the most common complaint about Kumon academies is the lack of instruction and claims that the instructors are high school-aged children themselves.
-So when it comes to upholding the standards of every instructor holding a 4-year degree, it seems that that may not be enforced or consistent from one franchise location to the next.
-And with thousands of Kumon centers in over 40 countries around the globe, one can quickly see that while this may be a policy, it is not being adhered to and is not practically enforceable.
+It seems the four-year degree standard may not be consistently enforced from one franchise location to the next.
+And with thousands of Kumon centers around the globe, one can easily understand how the policy may not be practical to enforce.

-At A Grade Ahead, our teacher policy requires that all our instructors (even across our more than 30 franchise locations) are required to have at least 3 years of college education, preferably with a background in education or the specific subject matter being taught.
-However, the vast majority of our teachers possess at least a bachelor’s degree and have experience actually teaching and/or a background in education, math, or English.
-Interestingly, many of our corporate staff are educators by trade and bring that experience and knowledge to our entire curriculum design and add to its constant improvement.
+A Grade Ahead’s teacher policy requires that all teachers across more than 30 franchise locations have at least 3 years of college education, preferably with a background in education or the subject being taught.
+However, the vast majority of A Grade Ahead teachers possess at least a bachelor’s degree and have experience actually teaching and/or a background in education, math, English, or science.
+Interestingly, many of the corporate staff members are educators by trade and bring that experience and knowledge to our curriculum design and its constant improvement.